yjeroen/foundry-coriolis-modern-combat/README.md

 **Project Licensing:**

 - All HTML, CSS and Javascript in this project is licensed under the GNU General Public License.
-- Included icons are free-license “Designed by [Freepik](www.freepik.com)” images, edited an& customized via Affinity Photo 2 and Affinity Designer 2.
+- Included icons are free-license “Designed by [Freepik](www.freepik.com)” images, edited & customized via Affinity Photo 2 and Affinity Designer 2.
 - The included `DrSugiyama` Google Font is licensed under the [Open Font License](https://fonts.google.com/specimen/Dr+Sugiyama/license).

 **Content Usage and Licensing:**